The purpose of providing access to technology

 - Junk mail or chain letters should not be forwarded.

-Non–compliance with this Responsible Use Policy is a serious breach of trust within the ASL community and will be treated as a disciplinary matter.
+Non–compliance with this Responsible Use Agreement is a serious breach of trust within the ASL community and will be treated as a disciplinary matter.

 These documents are pdfs.
 If you click one of the links, the document should load in your web browser in a new tab or window.
 If you would prefer to download the files to your computer instead, right-click or ctrl-click each link to bring up a contextual menu that will allow you to download the file.